- Jason Garcia

 Jeremy began his career in bodywork as a massage therapy apprentice in May 2002, just one month before graduating from the Muscular Therapy Institute in Cambridge, Massachusetts.
 Since then, Jeremy has continued to study various forms of bodywork, yoga, martial arts, and the many connections among them.
 He is fascinated by the kinesthetic nature of these areas of study and applies knowledge from all of them in his bodywork.
 He has also studied reflexology for stress, Reiki, and pre-natal massage.
 Jeremy is a certified Vinyasa yoga instructor, and is also trained in Yin Yoga, which he teaches at our clinic on Monday afternoons.

 Jeremy’s primary modality in the clinic is the Hendrickson Method developed by Thomas Hendrickson.
 This method uses joint mobilization, muscle energy techniques (MET) and soft tissue mobilization.
-Jeremy combines these 3 techniques, with traditional deep tissue when needed, to strengthen the neurological connection between the brain and muscles.
 This approach addresses soft tissue dysfunction such as weakness, pain, and tension in the muscles and joints.
 This work also helps bring about a calming effect to the nervous system — further helping the client to relax and allowing the body to begin to repair itself.

 Jeremy moved to San Francisco in the spring of 2014 and joined the Psoas team in May of 2015.
 After 14 years of doing bodywork, Jeremy is as passionate as ever to help clients get out of pain, educate them about their bodies, and help them to get back to their lives!

 Types of concerns that Jeremy has had successes with: